 Some classic examples:

-1. The religious group that acts for all the world like God is a supernatural creator who builds universes, creates people out of other people’s ribs, parts seas, and heals the sick when asked very nicely (bailey).
+1. The religious group that acts for all the world like God is a supernatural creator who builds universes, creates people out of other people’s ribs, parts seas, and heals the sick (bailey).
 Then when atheists come around and say maybe there’s no God, the religious group objects “But God is just another name for the beauty and order in the Universe!
 You’re not denying that there’s beauty and order in the Universe, are you?” (motte).
 Then when the atheists go away they get back to making people out of other people’s ribs and stuff.

 2. Or…”If you don’t accept Jesus, you will burn in Hell forever.” (bailey) But isn’t that horrible and inhuman?
 “Well, Hell is just another word for being without God, and if you choose to be without God, God will be nice and let you make that choice.” (motte) Oh, well that doesn’t sound so bad, I’m going to keep rejecting Jesus.
 “But if you reject Jesus, you will BURN in HELL FOREVER and your body will be GNAWED BY WORMS.”
 But didn’t you just… “Metaphorical worms of godlessness!”